 An adaptation of the Roderick Thorp novel Nothing Lasts Forever, this tale of an office Christmas party gone wrong is 131 minutes of pure ’80’s goodness.

-The film’s use of charming villains, reluctant heroes, and enough action to stretch the duration 40 minutes past the genre’s hour-and-a-half average resulted in a box office hit, a 20-year franchise, and launched its lead, Bruce Willis.
+The film’s use of charming villains, reluctant heroes, and enough action to stretch the duration 40 minutes past the genre’s hour-and-a-half average resulted in a box office hit, a 20-year franchise, and nuclear explosion that brought us super-action lead, Bruce Willis.

 Being a homicide detective, John is completely out of his element amongst this sea of business people.
 Clearly from two different worlds, we get a glimpse of the tension that divided the couple’s marriage amidst a brief attempted reconciliation.

 The fellow officers find solace in each other, and over the course of the film John reveals to the audience, and even perhaps to himself, how truly miserable he’s been without his wife and children.

 Of course, this film is not to be confused with a drama.
 Not only is this an action film, it’s one of the best.
 Released at a time where one had to be a heavyweight to be an action star, Bruce Willis’ “everyman” appearance makes John McClane a perfect surrogate for an audience that likes to engage with the story.

 Prior to Christoph Waltz’s performance in Inglourious Basterds, Alan Rickman’s Hans Gruber was cinema’s most charming German terrorist.
 I’m still amazed at how well English actors can handle accents.
 In this film, Rickman delivers not only a convincing German accent, but in once scene an American accent as well.